Shopify/maintenance_tasks/README.md

 end
 ```

-Note that it's up to you to define a throttling condition that makes sense for
+Note that it’s up to you to define a throttling condition that makes sense for
 your app.
 Shopify implements `DatabaseStatus.healthy?` to check various MySQL
 metrics such as replication lag, DB threads, whether DB writes are available,
 etc.